music-encoding/guidelines/_guidelines-v3/04-cmn/02-cmnAdditionalMeasureContent/05-cmnArtic/01-cmnArpegGliss.md

 of the
 arrowhead can be implied.

-{% include plainExample.html example="./v3/examples/cmn/cmn-sample137.xml" valid="false" %}
+{% include plainExample.html example="examples/cmn/cmn-sample137.xml" valid="false" version=page.version %}

 A third, and somewhat counter-intuitive, value for **@order**, "nonarp", indicates